Professional Development Schools

 Loyola's model is closely aligned to the Maryland teacher education reform efforts, which have been guided by the Teacher Education Task Force Report, (also known as the Redesign of Teacher Education) adopted in May of 1995.
 The Redesign seeks to frame teacher preparation programs within the broader context of school improvement, giving the PDS concept a critical role in the state design.

 Maryland's work in the area of PDS is highly regarded and emulated by other states as those states seek to reform their own teacher education programs.
 In Maryland, Professional Development Schools are mandated by state law and are a critical component of the program accreditation approval process.
 The two documents that guide the development and growth of the PDS movement in Maryland are the Professional Development Schools: An Implementation Manual (includes Maryland PDS Standards) and the PDS Assessment Framework (Revised August 2007).
-It is Loyola's intent and mission to implement these standards and guildelines in a manner that is true to school reform beliefs and pedagogy and to the Jesuit tradition and departmental conceptual framework.
+It is Loyola's intent and mission to implement these standards and guidelines in a manner that is true to school reform beliefs and pedagogy and to the Jesuit tradition and departmental conceptual framework.

 Current Loyola Professional Development Schools